Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 They do this by chewing up plant material and mixing it with saliva to create a paste-like substance called bee glue.

-The bee will continue to make these little balls until they have created a new home for themselves.
+The bees will continue making these little balls until they have created a new home.

 Mason bees are one of the most common types in Arkansas because they don’t need special equipment, like other honey bees.